What are Exchange Rates?

 A fixed exchange rate, also known as the pegged exchange rate, is “pegged” or linked to another currency or asset (often gold) to derive its value.
 Such an exchange rate mechanism ensures the stability of the exchange rates by linking it to a stable currency itself.
 Also, a fixed currency system is relatively well protected against the rapid fluctuations in inflation.
 Some countries following a fixed rate system include Denmark, Hong Kong, Bahamas & Saudi Arabia.

-A country with a fixed exchange rate system is attractive to foreign investors who are lured to invest in that country due to the stability it offers.
+A country with a fixed exchange rate system is attractive to foreign investors who are lured into investing in that country due to the stability it offers.

-The government of a country following such a system has to maintain a huge amount of foreign exchange or gold reserves to maintain its value.
+Following such a system, the government of a country has to maintain a huge amount of foreign exchange or gold reserves to maintain its value.
 This system thus proves to be an expensive one.

 Flexible Exchange Rate

 Flexible or Floating exchange rate systems are ones whereby the rate of a currency is determined by the market forces of demand and supply.
 Unlike the fixed exchange rate, they do not derive their value from any underlying.
 Some economists argue that a floating system is more preferable since it absorbs the shocks of a global crisis and automatically adjusts to arrive at an equilibrium.

-The central bank of the country may interfere in economically extreme situations such as the recession or boom to stabilize the currency.
+The country’s central bank may interfere in economically extreme situations such as the recession or boom to stabilize the currency.
 They may buy or sell an amount of the currency to prevent the rates from going haywire.
 This phenomenon is known as the managed float.

-The rates under this system are determined by a self-sufficient mechanism.
+A self-sufficient mechanism determines the rates under this system.
 Therefore, the dependence on government or international monetary organizations is minimum.
 Also, the determination of rate by the market forces of demand and supply promotes efficiency and robustness of operations.

-Floating rate systems are prone to greater volatility since they are determined by the market forces.
-The increased volatility increases the risk quotient in such markets consequently making it a relatively expensive place for foreign investors.
+Floating rate systems are prone to greater volatility since the market forces determine them.
+The increased volatility increases the risk quotient in such markets, consequently making it a relatively expensive place for foreign investors.